Updated on August 25th, 2022 by Bob Ciura

-Admittedly, the graph above is a bit noisy and is hard to draw a conclusion from.
+When it comes to dividend stocks vs. bonds, dividend stocks appear to have a much higher 1-year Sharpe Ratio.
 While it appears that dividend stocks tend to have a higher Sharpe Ratio than a diversified basket of bonds during most time periods, there are notable stretches (including the 2007-2009 financial crisis) where this does not hold true.

 Indeed, dividend stocks have outperformed bonds during 1-year, 3-year, and 5-year time periods.
 This trend is better illustrated below.

 - We are coming to the end of a multi-decade bull market in bonds.
-Bond prices fall while interest rates rise, and the Federal Reserve has communicated the intent to continue raising interest rates moving forward.
+Bond prices fall while interest rates rise, and it is likely the Federal Reserve will raise interest rates moving forward as the pandemic ends.
 This means that the next several years are not likely to be kind to bond investors.